 - Kitty litter

 Clogged pipes and pumps cost money to repair.
-In the case of lift station pumps, clogged pumps require significant maintenance to ensure the pumps are working properly.
+In the case of lift station pumps, clogged pumps require significant maintenance to ensure they are working properly.
 If they can't be repaired, they must be replaced, which costs even more money.
 The solution to this expensive problem is to make sure that only toilet paper is flushed down the toilet.

 Send a Message to Public Works